 Shadows is developed for Windows® and in particular, the latest versions: Windows 10, Windows 8.1, Windows 8, Windows 7, and Windows Vista.
-Shadows 4.1 is now a 64-bit application that requires a 64-bit versions of Windows.
+Shadows is a 64-bit application that requires a 64-bit version of Windows.
 Under some circumstances, Shadows can also run under MacOS using Wine, Parallel Desktop or VMWare.
 Note that technical support will be provided only for Windows platforms.